denis-avakov/worker-typescript-template/README.md

 ## Usage

-This is a minimal starter for building a new Cloudflare Workers project that uses TypeScript, Hono, Miniflare, esbuild and Vitest.
+This is a minimal starter for building a new Cloudflare Workers project that uses TypeScript, Hono, Miniflare, esbuild and Vitest ヾ(๑╹◡╹)ﾉ"

 ```shell
 # Install dependencies